Cyclone Biparjoy hits India and Pakistan

 Sources

-Global Disaster Alert and Coordination System; LandScan program, Oak Ridge National Laboratory; WorldPop project, University of Southampton; Natural Earth; Joint Typhoon Warning Center; Joint Research Center of the European Commission; Hurricane Weather Research and Forecast, Meteosat-9
+Global Disaster Alert and Coordination System; LandScan program, Oak Ridge National Laboratory; WorldPop project, University of Southampton; Natural Earth; Joint Typhoon Warning Center; Joint Research Center of the European Commission; Hurricane Weather Research and Forecast; Meteosat-9; India Meteorological Department; National Oceanic and Atmospheric Administration